 A high level of skill and ability is the product of extensive practice and natural talent.
-As a master of an unusual technique, the artist develops a visual language that aren’t commonly found elsewhere and cannot be easily replicated.
+As a master of an unusual technique, the artist develops a visual language that isn’t commonly found elsewhere and cannot be easily replicated.
 Developing new techniques requires great skill in the material, which is the product of years’ worth of experience and a highly developed understanding of their medium.
 To assess whether an artist’s skill is remarkable, it’s important to consider whether the same effect can be easily replicated.

 7) Integrity & Commitment

 Often, an artist who has dedicated their life to their practice and have always pursued this career path has a greater integrity in their approach to their work.
-They are driven to pursue their art form regardless of whether it is commercially advantageous or not – they create work that does not follow current art trends, and are not opportunistic in their motivation.
-Through their ceaseless pursuit of ideas, they demonstrate a high level of commitment and integrity, as well as often displaying a fairness in how they price their work.
+They are driven to pursue their art form regardless of whether it is commercially advantageous or not – they create work that does not follow current art trends and are not opportunistic in their motivation.
+Through their ceaseless pursuit of ideas, they demonstrate a high level of commitment and integrity, as well as often displaying fairness in how they price their work.

 8) Training & Experience

 Examining the training and experience of an artist can often indicate the quality of their work.
 Being taught by prestigious academics or experienced practitioners leads artists to have a greater ability for analysis and developing ideas.
 Formal training through a fine art education is often highly effective in teaching these skills.
-However, an artist can also gain these skills from other sources, providing they are sincerely committed to learning from masters.
+However, an artist can also gain these skills from other sources, provided they are sincerely committed to learning from masters.
 Being self-taught is not enough; if an artist has not gained formal training, they should endeavour to work under leading artists as an apprentice or gain other experience working with creatives in order to hone their practice.